Hocking Hills, Ohio is a Family Blast for Hiking, Zip Lines

 Just don't veer off trail: It can be tricky to spot cliff ledges until you're right next to them!
 But if you really want to stray a bit, sign up for a guided hike.
 Hocking Hills Adventure Trek offers hikes to families in areas accessible only with a special permit they've obtained from the state.
 It's your own private tour led by a naturalist.

 When your kids ask, "What kinds of birds are those?" or "Why is there a waterfall here?" the naturalist has the answer.
-Prices start around $20/kids and $36/adults based on the distance, duration and season.
+Prices vary based on the distance, duration and season.

 Zipping along the way

 Hiking isn't the only way to experience Hocking Hills.
 Known as the "zip line capital" of the Midwest, there are over 50 zip lines here.
 They're often only available for older kids, but Hocking Hills Canopy Tours has a new one just for ages 5-12.
-The Dragonfly sports eight just-right zip lines giving younger kids an adventure, too ($29/two rounds).
+The Dragonfly sports eight just-right zip lines giving younger kids an adventure, too.

-Or go a bit crazier with the SuperZip, where you zoom on your stomach down a quarter-mile line ($30/ride; must be 8 years and at least 70 pounds).
-A canopy zip-line tour is for ages 10 and up and includes 10 zips and five sky bridges, running around 2 1/2 hours ($89/ride).
+Or go a bit crazier with the SuperZip, where you zoom on your stomach down a quarter-mile line (must be 8 years and at least 70 pounds).
+A canopy zip-line tour is for ages 10 and up and includes 10 zips and five sky bridges, running around 2 1/2 hours.